Why am I scared of conflict?

 🙌 However, it’s important to assert yourself and say what you think.
 Otherwise, you’ll gradually fill up with anger and frustration, resulting in poor management of your emotions.

-3 ways to no longer be afraid of conflict
+3 ways to overcome a fear of conflict

 This is the first thing to do to feel more legitimate in saying what you think.
 Not everyone has the same way of doing things, thinking, and being, so there are bound to be disagreements about certain points.
 From that moment on, you need to identify clearly what you disagree with by understanding what you expect and need.